drivet/website/content/drafts/intro-to-indie-web.md

 would be in control of their own content and would still be able to share that content with their friends on (say) Twitter.

+# Details to Come

+If you've read this far, I'm assuming you found the subject interesting.
+And yet, there are many unanswered questions.

+In concrete terms, what does it take for a website to become part of the IndieWeb?
+What does the IndieWeb even *look like*?
+How exactly do you "like" something or leave comments on another website without signing up for some sort of centralized service?
+To put it simply, how does this all *work*?

+The IndieWeb community has answers for all of this, which I intend to cover in further blog entries.
+If you are interested, I urge you to stay tuned.

 [1]: https://en.wikipedia.org/wiki/Randall_Munroe
 [2]: https://www.xkcd.com/